michaelaboagye76/food-delivery-data-analysis/README.md

 ## Additional Information

-Refer to the slides in the **presentation** to view tableau visualizations.
+Refer to the slides in the **presentation** folder to view tableau visualizations.

 ...